ljishen/bitar/README.md

   specified.

 - The Arrow parquet library is required if `BITAR_BUILD_APPS` is `ON`.
-  Otherwise, having the Arrow library is sufficient.
+  Otherwise, just having the Arrow library is sufficient.

 - Loading the Arrow parquet library will create a CMake target for the arrow and parquet library, respectively.